-- ➤ "Prerequisites" on page 542
+- "Prerequisites" below

-- ➤ "Update the service" on page 542
+- "Update the service " below

-- ➤ "Run the Update Port Security wizard optional" on page 543
+- "Run the Update Port Security wizard optional" below

-- ➤ "Run the Update Step wizard" on page 543
+- "Run the Update Step wizard" on next page

 If you want to update the WSDL from ALM, make sure you have an open connection to the ALM server.
-For details, see the "ALM Connection Dialog Box" on page 858.
+For details, see the "ALM Connection Dialog Box" on page 335.

-2 Update the service
+2. Update the service

-- ➤ To update a service from its original location, select its main node in the Toolbox pane.
-Choose Update WSDL from the context menu. - ➤ To update the service from a different location, or if the Update WSDL option is not available: - a.
-Select the service's main node in the Toolbox pane. - b.
-Choose Update WSDL from > URL or UDDI or Update WSDL from > File or ALM Application Component from the right-click menu. - c.
-Navigate to the WSDL and click OK. - d.
+- To update a service from its original location, select its main node in the Toolbox pane.
+Choose Update WSDL from the context menu. - To update the service from a different location, or if the Update WSDL option is not available: - i.
+Select the service's main node in the Toolbox pane. - ii.
+Choose Update WSDL from > URL or UDDI or Update WSDL from > File or ALM Application Component from the right-click menu. - iii.
+Navigate to the WSDL and click OK. - iv.
 Accept any warning or informational pop-ups.